swainechen/lacer/README.md

 ./lacer.pl -bam input.bam -reference reference.fasta -rgfield PU -outfile recal.txt
 ```

-If you are lacepr, simply use the default.
+If you are using lacepr to print out recalibrated reads, simply use the defaults for lacer.

 Known Issues
 ------------